SirArkimedes/CIS310/README.md

 Includes all assignments that were given out over the course of the class.

 ## Grades for assignments
-Grades for assignments included in this repository are:
+Grades for assignments included in this repository are (Does not include final and participation grade):

 | Assignment    | Grade Received       |
 | ------------- |:--------------------:|